Squid-oid/Considition-2025/readme.md

 to send to the customer (in a very bad way, which I suspect fails almost all of the time since the pitch isn't actually delayed until post first charge, just a fixed delay...).
 My initial exploration of the data is in initial.ipynb, where we also show two methods of plotting out the map.

 ## Conclusion
-All in all, while I finished 24th, which was far from the leaderboard, but seeing as this is my first hackathon I'm happy to have something submitted, and learned a good deal about coding under time pressure so I think next time I can do mcuh better!
+All in all, I finished 24th, which was far from the leaderboard, but seeing as this is my first hackathon I'm happy to have something submitted, and learned a good deal about coding under time pressure so I think next time I can do mcuh better!

 Thank you so much to Considition for hosting this event, and to all of the other teams who have chosen to host their code, for providing such a fantastic learning opportunity.